 The BAN data files are related to Sierra Print Artist.
-BAN file is a Sierra Print Artist Banner.
+The BAN file is a Sierra Print Artist Banner.
 The Sierra Print Artist software allows the user to make cards, calendars, stationery and other assorted crafts and then print them with their printer.
 The Sierra Print Artist seems to be no longer supported.

 - Sierra Print Artist